-When blood circulates around the body, it travels from the heart to the legs through arteries, then returns to the heart through veins.
-Inside these veins, a one-way valve helps blood return to the upper parts of the body.
-If these valves begin to fail, and no longer operate as they should, blood begins to pool in the legs due to the force of gravity.
-When blood collects in this way, the veins become enlarged, discoloured, and can cause aching in the affected areas – this is known as chronic venous insufficiency, or varicose veins.
+When blood circulates around the body, it travels from the legs to the heart through the veins.
+Inside these veins, one-way valves help the blood flow.
+If these valves begin to fail and no longer operate as they should, blood begins to pool in the legs causing the veins to become enlarged, discoloured, and the affected area to swell and ache – this is known as chronic venous insufficiency or varicose veins.

-Radiofrequency Ablation (RFA) for chronic venous insufficiency is a clever technology that involves feeding a catheter (a long very thin tube) up the inside of the faulty vein and then, once it’s anaesthetised, heating the vein up to seal it closed.
-Varicose vein ablation means that the vein is closed, after which time the body absorbs it away over a number of months.
-The venous blood flow is diverted through deeper, more effective veins meaning an improved venous system and a resolution of vein symptoms (aching, throbbing, heavy, swollen legs).
+Radiofrequency Ablation (RFA) for chronic venous insufficiency is a clever technology that involves feeding a catheter (a long thin tube) up the inside of the faulty vein and then, once it’s anaesthetised, heating the vein up to seal it closed.
+Once the varicose vein is closed, the body absorbs it away over a number of months.
+The venous blood flow is diverted through deeper, more effective veins meaning an improved venous system and a resolution of varicose vein symptoms (aching, throbbing, and heavy swollen legs).

 There is no general anaesthetic required.
-The procedure is done using local anaesthetic which makes it safer and faster to recover from.
+The procedure is done using local anaesthetic making it safer and faster to recover from.
 The whole procedure takes one to two hours.

-Most people understandably are anxious prior to the procedure but usually are pleasantly surprised that it was faster and more comfortable than they imagined it would be.
-Your comfort and safety is our priority.
+Many people are understandably anxious prior to the procedure, but are usually pleasantly surprised that it was faster and more comfortable than they imagined it would be.
+Your comfort and safety are our priority.

-Finally, we dress the entry site and put on your custom fitted compression stocking/sock.
-You will then walk back to your room to change and go for your walk!
+Finally we dress the entry site and put on your custom fitted compression stockings.
+You will then walk back to your room to change and go for a walk.
 We will ensure your safety and comfort before you leave the clinic.